danielbereza50/courseProjects/README.md

 - For a particular Plugin or Widget build - a directory will be specified in that folder

+*If pointing over from a another host, be sure to swap put the "A" Records of the website.

-* To install a library, cd into your theme's folder and use composer using the WP-CLI
+* To install a library, cd into your plugin's folder and use composer using the WP-CLI

 1. Contract Work I did: